Sadegh1999/web-development-/README.md

-# Movie Streaming Website
+# Movie Selling Website

 A modern movie streaming platform built with PHP, CSS, HTML, MySQL,JAVASCRIPT and Bootstrap.
-The website allows users to browse, watch, and purchase movies, manage their watchlist, and track their orders.
+The website allows users to browse and purchase movies, manage their watchlist, and track their orders.

 ## Features